blockspacer/skia-opengl-emscripten/README.md

 see https://github.com/emscripten-core/emscripten/issues/5437

 ## NOTE:
-› webassembly compiling can be greatly sped up in chrome by enabling the #enable-webassembly-baseline setting from chrome:flags
-› Streaming Instantiation: Combining Download and Instantiation https://pspdfkit.com/blog/2018/optimize-webassembly-startup-performance/
-› Prefer WebIDL as bindings toolchain to embind https://github.com/emscripten-core/emscripten/issues/8476
+ï¿½ webassembly compiling can be greatly sped up in chrome by enabling the #enable-webassembly-baseline setting from chrome:flags ï¿½ Streaming Instantiation: Combining Download and Instantiation https://pspdfkit.com/blog/2018/optimize-webassembly-startup-performance/ ï¿½ Prefer WebIDL as bindings toolchain to embind https://github.com/emscripten-core/emscripten/issues/8476